-Distribution on Hamming weights.
+Information loss from conversion to hints.
 The prime example for information loss is when having to model Gaussian distributions on HW leakage as Gaussian distributions on values.
 Side-channel attacks often obtain information on the HWs of secret values, where the error is usually assumed to follow a normal distribution.
-Modeling these values as Gaussian's on values cannot be done without losing most information unless the value range is very small.
+Clearly, this gives a probability distribution on the corresponding values, in some cases a prior has to be considered.
+However, modeling these values as Gaussian's on values, cannot be done without losing most information.

-Decryption failures.
 Another example is the case of decryption failure inequalities.
 These may be modeled as approximate hints, as shown in [4] and [3].
 But this process does lose some information, and it has also been shown (e.g., mentioned in [7]) that the BP of [16,13] requires far fewer inequalities.

-Correctness of hints.
-In many cases, hints come with a correctness probability that cannot be expressed directly in previously defined lattice-based hints, and [4] can only partly incorporate the information.
+Uncertainty in information.
+In some cases, side-channel information cannot be modeled as a hint at all because the uncertainty cannot be expressed in lattice-based hints.
 For example, an adversary may obtain a perfect hint, but this hint is only correct with a certain probability p < 1 (see Section 5.1).
 The same problem occurs in the case of decryption failure attacks - a fault or side-channel may often only cause or detect decryption failures with a certain probability p.
-This is not captured in previous definition.
-While [4] can still make use of such a hint, this discards most information except for an updated mean and variance for the secret key distributions.
+Then, in addition to potential information loss, the uncertainty cannot be modeled using lattice-based hints.